Detailed information for February 2021

-The monthly survey, Asphalt Roofing, measures quantities of selected asphalt roofing products that are produced and shipped by Canadian manufacturers including destination of shipments by province and exports.
+The monthly survey, Asphalt Roofing, measures quantities of selected asphalt roofing products that are produced, shipped and exported by Canadian manufacturers, including destination of shipments by province.

-This survey measures, on a monthly basis, the quantities of selected asphalt roofing products that are produced and shipped by Canadian manufacturers and the destination of shipments by province and exports.
+This survey measures, on a monthly basis, the quantities of selected asphalt roofing products that are produced, shipped and exported by Canadian manufacturers and the destination of shipments by province.

 Collection period: During the month following the reference month.

 - Petroleum and coal

 Data sources and methodology

 The target population is comprised of all establishments in Canada engaged in manufacturing asphalt roofing products as defined in the Standard Classification of Goods, and classified with industry code 324122 in the North American Industry Classification System Canada 2017.
 The observed population is made of the establishments in the target population that have the highest revenues (those establishments account for more than 99% of the total revenue generated by the industry).

 The questionnaire was developed in collaboration with the Canadian Asphalt Shingle Manufacturers' Association in order to fulfill their needs.
 Regular dialogue is maintained with the association and the respondents, and every effort is made to ensure that the questions asked are relevant and can be answered by the manufacturers.